NY1024/ny1024.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a PhD student at State Key Laboratory of Software Development Environment at the Beihang University(BUAA), advised by Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en) and Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
+I also work closely with Prof. [Aishan Liu](https://liuaishan.github.io/).

-I obtained my M.Eng from the School of Cyber Security, University of Chinese Academy of Sciences.
-I was also the research assistant of the State Key Laboratory of Information Security.
+Prior to BUAA, I obtained my M.Eng from the School of Cyber Security, University of Chinese Academy of Sciences.
+I was also the research assistant of the State Key Laboratory of Information Security, Institue of Information Engineering, Chinese Academy of Sciences.
 Before that, I finished my internship in Sangfor, advised by Principal Researcher Kai Li.
 Even before, I got my B.Eng from LanZhou University of Technology, advised by Prof. Tao Feng at Institute of Network and Information Security.

 ## Research Interests